 Many products available to consumers seem to recommend between 200 mg and 300 mg of ashwagandha, taken once or twice daily.
 Many products come in capsules containing the recommended dosages.

 Other products may appear to advertise much higher doses per capsule, like 1200 mg or more.
 Consumers should be careful that the contents of the capsules they are comparing are similar.
 Some products also contain other compounds, meaning the actual ashwagandha contained in the capsule can be far less than you think.

 If you are interested in health supplements, you may be interested in the personalized health and wellness advice that can be found through genetic testing.
 There are now many companies that offer health and wellness advice based on your DNA, but very few companies offer a 30x Whole Genome Sequencing service that sequences 100% of your DNA.

 Our 30x Whole Genome Sequencing sample collection is safe, simple, and can provide you with complete DNA sequencing at an affordable price.
-The results are processed in CLIA/CAP-accredited laboratories, and all of your data remains secure and yours.
+Our Whole Genome Sequencing data is of the highest quality and can be used by physicians and genetic counselors.